-\Previously circulated under the title "Lender Preference, Borrower Market Power, and the Effect of RRP".
+I thank the editor, Philipp Schnabl, and an anonymous referee for very helpful comments.
+Previously circulated under the title "Lender Preference, Borrower Market Power, and the Effect of RRP".
 I'm grateful for the invaluable guidance from my advisors Arvind Krishnamurthy, Darrell Duffie, Ben Hébert, and Ali Yurukoglu.
-I thank Juliane Begenau, Jonathan Berk, Greg Buchak, Itamar Drechsler, Wenxin Du, Sam Hanson, Stefan Huber, Sebastian Infante, Richard Kihlstrom, Yi Li (discussant), Hanno Lustig, Matteo Maggiori, Antoine Martin, Daniel Rabetti (discussant), Claudia Robles-Garcia, Amit Seru, Chenzi Xu, Yao Zeng, and Jeff Zwiebel for helpful comments.
-I also thank seminar participants at Columbia University, Cornell University, Dartmouth College, Duke University, the Federal Reserve Bank of New York, Harvard University, Indiana University Bloomington, the London School of Economics and Political Science, the Ohio State University, Princeton University, Rice University, Stanford University of British Columbia, the University of Colorado Boulder, the University of Pennsylvania, the University of Southern California, the University of Texas at Austin, the University of Toronto, and Yale University.
+I thank Juliane Begenau, Jonathan Berk, Greg Buchak, Itamar Drechsler, Wenxin Du, Sam Hanson, Stefan Huber, Sebastian Infante, Richard Kihlstrom, Yi Li (discussant), Hanno Lustig, Matteo Maggiori, Antoine Martin, Daniel Rabetti (discussant), Claudia Robles-Garcia, Amit Seru, Chenzi Xu, Yao Zeng, and Jeff Zwiebel for comments and suggestions.
+I also thank seminar participants at Columbia University, Cornell University, Dartmouth College, Duke University, the Federal Reserve Bank of New York, Harvard University, Indiana University Bloomington, the London School of Economics and Political Science. the Ohio State University, Princeton University, Rice University, Stanford University, the University of British Columbia, the University of Colorado Boulder, the University of Pennsylvania, the University of Southern California, the University of Texas at Austin, the University of Toronto, and Yale University.
 All remaining errors are my own.

-&lt;sup>†University of Pennsylvania.
-Email: amyhuber@wharton.upenn.edu.
+E-mail address: amyhuber@wharton.upenn.edu

-1 Introduction
+1. Introduction

 Funding spreads such as the Treasury cash-futures basis and the Treasury swap spread are large and persistent.
-Funding spreads exist because intermediation frictions insert a wedge between the wholesale funding rates at which dealers borrow and the rates dealers charge for intermediating their borrowed funds (He and Krishnamurthy (2018)).
-Balance sheet cost has been advanced as one such intermediation friction (e.g., Jermann (2019), Fleckenstein and Longstaff (2020)).
+Funding spreads exist because intermediation frictions insert a wedge between the wholesale funding rates at which dealers borrow and the rates dealers charge for intermediating their borrowed funds (He and Krishnamurthy, 2018).
+Balance sheet cost has been advanced as one such intermediation friction (e.g., Jermann 2019, Fleckenstein and Longstaff 2020).
 In this paper, I argue that an important and complementary friction is imperfect competition in wholesale funding markets.
 Specifically, I show that dealers' market power in the Triparty repo market causes the observed wholesale repo rate to considerably understate the financing rate available to market participants who rely on dealer-intermediated repo funding.
 My results illustrate the impact of intermediary competition on asset prices and offer novel evidence in support of intermediary-based asset pricing.

-The \$2 trillion Triparty repo market is a key part of the money and bond market, underpinning the working of Treasury and agency mortgage bonds (Copeland, Martin, and Walker (2014), Krishnamurthy, Nagel, and Orlov (2014)).
+The \$2 trillion Triparty repo market is a key part of the money and bond market, underpinning the working of Treasury and agency mortgage bonds (Copeland et al., 2014: Krishnamurthy et al., 2014).
 Every day, experienced and sophisticated actors on both sides of the Triparty repo market borrow and lend cash using homogeneous repurchase agreements (repo).
-Nevertheless, when cash-lenders (e.g., Black-Rock) lend to different dealers simultaneously (e.g., Goldman Sachs and Wells Fargo), the rates that cash-lenders accept show persistent cross-dealer differences, suggesting imperfect competition.
+Nevertheless, when cashlenders (e.g., BlackRock) lend to different dealers simultaneously (e.g., Goldman Sachs and Wells Fargo), the rates that cash-lenders accept show persistent cross-dealer differences, suggesting imperfect competition.
 To quantify the degree of competition, I develop and structurally estimate the first equilibrium model of the Triparty market.
 My estimates reveal that, although cash-lenders are professional money managers trading with many dealers, their desire to spread out their portfolio and their preference for stable lending grant dealers substantial market power.
-Between 2011 and 2017, dealers borrowed at rates that were on average 21 bps lower than their estimated marginal value from intermediating the borrowed funds.
+Between 2011 and 2017, dealers borrowed at rates that were on average 26 bps lower than their estimated marginal value from intermediating the borrowed funds.
 Many financial market participants rely on dealer-intermediated repo funding to finance their holdings, suggesting that these markdowns represent a significant but hitherto unacknowledged reason why observed wholesale funding rates differ from the financing rates implied in security prices.